mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [How one engineer beat restrictions on home computers in socialist Yugoslavia](https://www.theguardian.com/games/2024/oct/24/how-one-engineer-beat-the-ban-on-home-computers-in-socialist-yugoslavia) - In Lewis Packwood’s book Curious Video Game Machines, Voja Antonić explains how he built a home computer and published instructions for anyone to make their own

 - [An engineer restores pay phones for free public use](https://www.npr.org/2025/08/04/nx-s1-5484013/engineer-restores-pay-phones-for-free-public-use) - In a rural Vermont county, spotty cellphone coverage is the norm.
 But a local tinkerer is using old technology to help his community stay connected free of charge.

 - [Rats love driving tiny cars, even when they don’t get treats | Ars Technica](https://arstechnica.com/science/2019/11/these-rats-learned-to-drive-tiny-cars-for-science)